jakehuryn/21kHz-rack-plugins/README.md

 There are five outputs.
 The SQR and TRI outputs are pitched an octave below, as is the SUB output which is a sine wave.

 **Tips**
-- Since there's not much in the way of waveshaping, Palm Loop shines when doing FM, perhaps paired with a second one.
+- Since there's not much in the way of waveshaping, Palm Loop shines when doing FM, perhaps paired with a second.
 - The LIN input is for the classic glassy FM harmonics; use the EXP input for harsh inharmonic timbres.
 - If you have one modulating another, RESET both on the same trigger to keep the timbre consistent across pitch changes.
 - Mix or scan the outputs for varied waveshapes.